-Students will have one examination paper which will test their knowledge on the factors that affect the Design and Technology world (Core), and specific Timber properties.
+You will have one examination paper which will test your knowledge on the factors that affect the Design and Technology world (Core), and specific Timber properties.
 Questions vary from multiple choice, short and extended questions.
-15% of the exam paper will also test their knowledge on Science and Mathematics.
+15% of the exam paper will also test their knowledge of Science and Mathematics.